mongodb/docs-realm/source/authentication/usage-examples/linking/android.rst

     final StitchAuth auth = Stitch.getDefaultAppClient().getAuth();
     final StitchUser user = auth.getUser();

-    // Create and link a new account with the given username and password. user.linkWithCredential(new UserPasswordCredential(username, password))
+    // Create and link a new identity with the given username and password. user.linkWithCredential(new UserPasswordCredential(username, password))
       .addOnCompleteListener(new OnCompleteListener<StitchUser>() {
         @Override